Compiler-CampusMinden/CB-Vorlesung-Bachelor/homework/sheet01.md

 $a\ +\ a\ (a\ +\ b)^*\ a$

-## A1.2: Bezeicher in Programmiersprachen
+## A1.2: Bezeichner in Programmiersprachen

 Betrachen Sie eine Programmiersprache, in der die Bezeichner (= Namen für Variablen, Funktionen, Klassen, Methoden, ...) folgenden Aufbau haben: